altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Well, it's fine... you have anything for me?"<br/>

-Eric took a deep breath and calmed down, turning back to his usual serious expression.
+Eric took a deep breath and calmed down, turning back to his usual serious expression.<br/>

 "Phew...
 It's about the fort.
 It might not be appropriate for me to ask, but what do you plan to do?"<br/>

 "Ugh...
 It's about time to make a decision...
 But no matter what, we will need time to prepare."<br/>

-Going by Latreille's orders, they have about a month left to execute the attack.
+Going by Latreille's orders, they have about a month left to execute the attack.<br/>

-They need to discuss about this.
+They need to discuss about this.<br/>

-Regis gave instructions to Eric.
+Regis gave instructions to Eric.<br/>

 "Can you help me invite Sir Jerome and Mr. Evrard to the conference room?
 I need to invite the princess, so I will make a move first."<br/>